 Special thanks to Yurok language advisors in gifting the project its beautiful name in the Yurok language.

 ABOUT THE RESEARCHERS

-This project is a collaboration between the Yurok Tribal Court and Sovereign Bodies Institute.
-Key researchers on the project include Judge Abby Abinanti, Dr. Blythe George, and SBI's Annita Lucchesi.
+This project was a collaboration between the Yurok Tribal Court and Sovereign Bodies Institute.
+Key researchers on the project included Judge Abby Abinanti, Dr. Blythe George, and SBI's Annita Lucchesi.